Back to Blog

 Views Remarketing

-This targets shoppers who viewed your product detail page but did not purchase.
+This targets readers who viewed your book’s detail page but did not purchase.
 You can set lookback windows of 7, 14, 30, 60, or 90 days.
-Your ads follow these shoppers across Amazon, showing up on product detail pages, search results, and even off-Amazon on third-party websites and apps through Amazon’s ad network.
+Your ads follow these readers across Amazon, showing up on product detail pages (including other books’ pages), search results, and even off-Amazon on third-party websites and apps through Amazon’s ad network.

 Purchases Remarketing